 So if applicants don’t have the algebra background yet, don’t worry — come back next year.
 We will be delighted to have you apply again!

 Once applicants have successfully completed this module, they will then be sent the registration/payment form.
-Once payment has been received as well as all necessary paperwork, students are officially in the course and we can discuss study plans further.
+Once payment has been received as well as all necessary paperwork, students are officially in the Intro to Coding and Computational Thinking course and we can discuss study plans further.

 We strongly recommend students use a personal email address not given to you by your high school (e.g. k12.us etc).